 Bond yields fell 11 bps to 3.96% — a flight-to-safety signal that reinforces the risk-off read across the week.

-Nonfarm Payrolls (February) lands next week — the monthly jobs report.
+Nonfarm Payrolls / Unemployment lands next week — the monthly jobs report.
 A strong print keeps the Fed on hold and supports risk-on positioning.
 A weak number shifts sentiment toward earlier rate cuts — positive for bonds and rate-sensitive sectors.
 Either way, be positioned before Friday's release.

 📈 Large Cap